Image size 1600x900. Calm lap pool scene with a swimmer practicing relaxed freestyle.

 Easy to Moderate

-• Adult beginners who can swim one length but want a calm session.
+• Adult beginners who can swim one length and want more comfort in water.

 • Former swimmers returning to the pool after time away.

-• Anyone who wants a repeatable workout to build comfort and confidence.
+• Anyone who wants a repeatable beginner swim workout to build confidence.

 Gear